-In his new photo series, “Wotsit All About,” Ostrer has turned his sugar-and-grease-gorging habit into art, making the adage “you are what you eat” grotesquely literal.
-On view at London’s Gazelli Art Gallery, Ostrer turned himself and his friends into human sculptures made of junk food, smearing bodies with neon-dyed cream cheese and decorating them with greasy grub: there are ears made from donuts, tongues of candy rolls, horns of ice cream cones, tears of ketchup, hamburger shoulder pads.
+In his photo series, "Wotsit All About," Ostrer has turned his sugar-and-grease-gorging habit into art, making the adage "you are what you eat" grotesquely literal.
+Exhibited at London’s Gazelli Art Gallery, Ostrer turned himself and his friends into human sculptures made of junk food, smearing bodies with neon-dyed cream cheese and decorating them with greasy grub: there are ears made from donuts, tongues of candy rolls, horns of ice cream cones, tears of ketchup, hamburger shoulder pads.
 The images turn food-as-inner-demon into real, physical demons.

 [H/T the Guardian]